Comparative literature and world literature

 My teaching has focused on comparative world literature, especially literature from South Asia, Africa, and the Black Diaspora.
 I regularly teach courses on world literature, postcolonial theory, diaspora studies, and human rights law & literature.

 Human rights advocacy & public engagement

 I approach human rights by starting from histories of people of colour, diasporic communities, and other marginalised communities and populations.
 In South Asia, I am committed to recuperating the legacy of B.R.
 Ambedkar and asserting Dalit (formerly 'untouchable') rights, as well as LGBTQ rights.
 In South Africa, I work on post-Apartheid anti-racist activism, especially movements to decolonise university curricula.
 In the US, the UK, and Canada, I seek to reveal the afterlives of the 1980s HIV/AIDS crisis, as well as to foreground ongoing health crises that disproportionately affect queer people and people of colour.
 I have also written about the relationship between human rights and global climate change.

 I am currently working on a series of public essays on twentieth-century activism, focusing especially on movements like Afro-Asian solidarity and ACT-UP.

 Personal projects & research

 I am currently working on a book about queer relatives and the families we find out we had all along.
 I am also translating Asja Lacis's memoir about avant-garde theatre, Bertolt Brecht, and Walter Benjamin, from German to English.

-I have written various book reviews, personal essays, and other essays for sites around the internet, including pieces for Los Angeles Review of Books, Quarterly Conversation, and Public Books.
+I have written various book reviews, personal essays, and other sorts of things for sites around the internet, including pieces for Los Angeles Review of Books, Quarterly Conversation, and Public Books.